altayaydemir/altay-dot-wtf/data/blog/how-do-I-read.md

 ### The Effortless Aphorisms

 I try to solve my problems by attempting radical changes to trigger a chain of reactions.
 Everyone has a limit on the changes they can make at a time.
-But you never learn unless you push for it.
+But we never learn unless we push for it.
 Starting to do something from nothing wouldn't count as a revolution.
 It's a reformation of how we live.

 I tried to start a new way of doing things when I moved to a new country two years ago.
 I began to walk around the neighborhood while listening to podcasts like _The Knowledge Project_ and _Tim Ferriss Show_.
 I still recognize the cobblestones I was stepping while getting astonished by the wisdom of people like _Naval Ravikant_, _Seth Godin_, and _Derek Sivers_.
 Every sentence that came out from their mouth was like effortless aphorisms.